Coffee in Portugal: What to Order, What Not to Order, and Why It Matters

 In Portugal, life revolves around coffee.
-People drink it from first thing in the morning and often right up until late evening — it’s not uncommon for people to finish a meal at 10 or 11 pm and have a coffee after.
+People drink it from first thing in the morning right up until late evening — it’s not uncommon to finish a meal at 10 or 11 pm and still order a coffee afterward.

-However, if you’re visiting Portugal from countries like the United States, UK, Australia, Canada, or France, you’ll find that the coffee culture here is quite different from what you’re used to.
-For Europeans, the main difference are the coffee types.
+If you’re visiting Portugal from countries like the United States, UK, Australia, Canada, or France, you’ll find that the coffee culture here is quite different from what you’re used to.
+For Europeans, the main difference is the coffee types.
 For North Americans, there are much bigger differences.

 Types of Coffee Establishments

-1. Pastelarias: The heart of Portuguese coffee culture.
-These are coffee shops that offer a wide variety of cakes, pastries, and savoury snacks.
+1. Pastelarias: The heart of Portuguese coffee culture, and my personal favorite.
+These are coffee shops that offer a wide variety of cakes, pastries, and savory snacks.
 Many also serve main meals at midday or in the evening.
-Uniquely, many also serve alcohol – yes, you can have a beer for breakfast if you wish (and some do!).
+Uniquely, many serve alcohol too — yes, you can have a beer for breakfast if you want (and some do!).
+One thing to know: pastelarias are not all created equal.
+If you move somewhere, it’s worth doing the rounds until you find the best one.
+It’ll usually be miles above the others, and the good ones often make their own cakes.

 2. Snack Bars: Similar to pastelarias but often with a more limited selection.